Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Preliminaries

-Let $\Gamma$ be a group isomorphic to $\mathbb{Z}^k$.
-In general, a pair $(G,\psi)$ of a directed (multi-)graph $G$ and a map $\psi:E(G)\rightarrow \Gamma$ is called a {\em $\Gamma$-labeled graph}.
-Throughout this paper we will assume that \(G\) is loopless.
-Although $G$ is directed, its orientation is used only for the reference of the group-label, and we are free to change the orientation of each edge by imposing the property on that if an edge has a label $\gamma$ in one direction, then it has $\gamma^{-1}$ in the other direction.
+Although $G$ is directed, its orientation is used only for the reference of the group label, and we are free to change the orientation of each edge by imposing the property that if an edge has a label $\gamma$ in one direction, then it has $\gamma^{-1}$ in the other direction.
 More precisely, two edges \(e_1,e_2\) are regarded as {\em identical} if they are parallel with the same direction and the same label, or with the opposite direction and the opposite labels.
 Throughout the paper, all $\Gamma$-labeled graphs are assumed to be {\em semi-simple}, that is, no identical two edges exist (although parallel edges may exist).
+We will assume that \(G\) is loopless.
+Note that a loop in \(G\) corresponds to an edge orbit in $\tilde{G}$ consiting of edges that connect vertices in the same orbit in $\tilde{G}$.
+In our $L$-periodic (global) rigidity model defined in Sections~\ref{subsec:global} and \ref{subsec:local} such edge constraints are redundant thus do not affect the (global) rigidity of the framework.